koenvervloesem/ruuvitag-demo/README.md

 ```

 ## Installation
-Clone the repository and enter the directory:
+Clone the repository (you may have to `sudo apt install git` first) and enter the directory:

 ```shell
 git clone https://github.com/koenvervloesem/ruuvitag-demo.git